classgraph/classgraph/README.md

 ### 4. Matching classes with a specific annotation or meta-annotation

 FastClassPathScanner can detect classes that have a specified **class annotation** or **class meta-annotation**.
+This is the inverse of the Java reflection API, which allows you to find the annotations on a given class, not the classes that have a given annotation.

 A **meta-annotation** is an annotation that annotates another annotation.
 If annotation `A` annotates annotation `B`, and annotation `B` annotates class `C`, then annotation `A` is also resolved by FastClasspathScanner as annotating class `C`.
 Note that Java's reflection methods (e.g. `Class.getAnnotations()`) do not directly return meta-annotations (they only look one level back up the annotation graph), but FastClasspathScanner's methods follow the transitive closure of annotations, so you can scan for both annotations and meta-annotations using the same API.
 This allows for multi-level "inheritance" of annotated traits, similar to inheritance (technically, multiple inheritance) in Object Oriented design.
 (Compare with @dblevins' [metatypes](https://github.com/dblevins/metatypes/).)
 (N.B.
 Cycles in the annotation graph are also handled by FastClasspathScanner: if annotation `A` annotates annotation `B`, and annotation `B` meta-annotates annotation `A` but also directly annotates class `C`, then annotatons `A` and `B` are both resolved by FastClasspathScanner as annotating class `C`, because class `C` is reachable along some directed path of annotations from both `A` and `B`.)

 You can scan for classes with a given annotation or meta-annotation by calling `.matchClassesWithAnnotation()` with a `ClassAnnotationMatchProcessor` parameter before calling `.scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
 There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<?> annotationClass)` that can be called after `.scan()` to return the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this) without calling the classloader.

+Aspects of this API that are worth pointing out:

-N.B.
-There are also convenience methods for matching classes that have *any of* a given list of annotations (an "or" operator), and methods for matching classes that have *all of* a given list of annotations (and "and" operator).
+1. There are convenience methods for matching classes that have *any of* a given list of annotations (an "or" operator), and methods for matching classes that have *all of* a given list of annotations (and "and" operator).
+2. The method `getNamesOfAnnotationsOnClass()`, called after `.scan()`, is analogous to `Class.getAnnotations()` in the Java reflections API, but it returns not just direct annotations on a class, but also meta-annotations that are in the transitive closure of the inverted meta-annotation graph, starting at the annotations that annotate the specified class.
+(The graph is "inverted" in the sense that we look at "annotated-by" edges, not "annotates" edges.)
+The method `getNamesOfMetaAnnotationsOnAnnotation()` returns the transitive closure of inverted meta-annotation graph starting at just the specified annotation.
+3. The method `getNamesOfMetaAnnotationsOnAnnotation()` (which maps from annotation to meta-annotations) is the reverse of the mapping returned by `getNamesOfAnnotationsWithMetaAnnotation()` (which maps from meta-annotations to annotations).
+The method `getNamesOfAnnotationsOnClass()` (which maps from class to annotation/meta-annotations) is the reverse of the mapping returned by `getNamesOfClassesWithAnnotation()` (which maps from annotation/meta-annotation to classes).

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():